It’s Easter again, and like always in my family, I also like to keep the tradition of eating lamb, or even better goat kid.

 - Take a large oven pan, grease it with extra virgin olive oil, and place the potatoes all over it (drain them from water first).
 Then place the meat over the potatoes, with also the 2 cloves of garlic and a good amount of fresh rosemary (as in the photo).
 I suggest to add also some knobs of butter over the pieces of meat, or olive oil if you prefer.

-- Bake at 180 °C, fan-assisted mode, for about 1 hour (if it’s a very young animal not larger than 6-7 kg the whole, otherwise it might take some more time, also 90 minutes, you have to control), after the first 30 minutes pour the wine over the meat.
+- Bake at first at 220 °C, fan-assisted mode, for about 15 minutes, then add some white wine and lower the heat at 180 °C, fan assisted mode, and keep baking for other 45-50 minutes (if it’s a very young animal not larger than 6-7 kg the whole, otherwise it might take all together some more time, also 90 minutes, you have to control).
 If needed add some more wine, should it get too dry while baking.
 I usually don’t turn the meat, in this way you will have a crunchy side, and softer and more juicy on the bottom side.
+At the end let rest the meat at least 15-20 minutes covered with aluminum foil, and if you want meanwhile you can also prepare a good sauce deglazing all the juices on the tray and reducing them in a pot, adding maybe some butter.

 - Enjoy with a good wine, and if you want with the sauces I mentioned above 🙂